hubleto/developer/book/content/pages/component.md

 ## Introduction

-Components, specifically React Components are used to create the majority of the functionality of Ceremony CRM.
-The mainly used components in Ceremony CRM are tables and forms created in React, that work with the ADIOS Framework to provide various functionalities.
+Components, specifically React Components are used to create the majority of the functionality of Hubleto.
+The mainly used components in Hubleto are tables and forms created in React, that work with the ADIOS Framework to provide various functionalities.

 ## Creating a Table Component